fastrgv/Asud/README.md

 ## Introduction

-Pencil & paper Sudoku fans that need help will find that this [free & offline] app can help them to identify & eliminate candidate digits, using Windows or Linux.
+Pencil & paper Sudoku fans that need help will find that this app can help them to get a new perspective, using any PC or laptop.

 ASUD is a sudoku assistant tool designed to help with manually solving Sudoku puzzles.
 It handles routine tasks so you can focus on more advanced puzzle solving strategies.
-In each of the 81 cells, all candidate digits are shown.
+In each of the 81 cells, all candidate digits can be shown.
 The working goal is to facilitate the removal of as many candidate digits (aka pencil marks) as possible.

 Algorithms have been added to detect and display (hidden or naked) pairs, triples, & quads, whose display can be toggled.

 The default display shows all candidate digits in each cell.

-One can toggle a "minimal" display that just shows a) known singles, b) box-digit-pairs.
+However, one can toggle a minimal "standard" display that just shows a) known singles, b) box-digit-pairs.
 This minimal display could allow easier pattern recognition.

-Executables that run [offline] on Windows, and GNU/Linux are delivered.
+This package includes executables that run on Windows, and Linux.
 All source code, build scripts & resources are included.